Mutual aid groups

 What are the mutual aid groups?

-- Mutual aid groups nowadays are part of the modern programs for treatment, prevention and rehabilitation of addicts.
+- Mutual aid groups nowadays are part of the modern programs for treatment, prevention and rehabilitation of addicted people.

 - Mutual aid groups are special programs for working with the families and close relatives of the addicted people.